sgmurphy/wordpress-plugins/foogallery/README.txt

     * What error was shown when your site was broken?
     * What plugins and theme are you using?

+= Do you care for Google's Core Web Vitals? =

+A faster gallery now means a more favourable ranking in Google!
+FooGallery has been specifically optimized to score better for Google's Core Web Vitals update in 2021.
+We have focused on the speed of our javascript code, and also improved the visual stability of all gallery layouts.
+This has led to dramatically better scores for the 3 key lighthouse factors including:

+*   Largest Contentful Paint - galleries load and appear quicker for your visitors
+*   First Input Delay - you can interact with the gallery sooner
+*   Cumulative Layout Shift - gallery images shift around a lot less than before!

 = I purchased a PRO license, but the Free version is still running. =

 Make sure you are running the PRO version.
 You can check this by visiting the FooGallery -> Account page within the WordPress admin.